yihaozhadan/gitdiagram/README.md

 ## 📈 Rate Limits

 I am currently hosting it for free with the following rate limits.
 If you would like to bypass these, self-hosting instructions are provided.
+I also plan on adding an input for your own Anthropic API key.

 Diagram generation: